 For thou shalt pass on to the right hand, and to the left:

 Isaiah 54, 2-3

 Only in union with the sorrow of the Mother in obedience to the will of God would the Son justify fallen man by the outpouring of his blood and merit the grace of forgiveness that leads to his spiritual regeneration.
 Our valiant Handmaid was prepared by the grace of God to make personal sacrifices for the redemption of Israel and the whole world before the Incarnation would occur pending her consent.
-True, Jesus offered to lay down his life freely to eternally atone for mankind’s sins, that he might rescue all from the evils of sin and death (Jn 10:18; Gal 1:4), but only on condition that his Mother should decide to deny her maternal rights and carry her cross after him (Lk 9: 23-24).
-Mary precisely did this when she pronounced her Fiat by the prompting of the Holy Spirit with whom she co-operated in the obscurity of faith.
+True, Jesus offered to lay down his life freely to eternally atone for mankind’s sins, that he might rescue all from the evils of sin and death (Jn 10:18; Gal 1:4), but only on the condition that his blessed mother should be willing to deny her maternal rights and carry her cross after him (Lk 9: 23-24).
+Mary precisely did this when she pronounced her Fiat by the prompting of the Holy Spirit with whom she collaborated in the obscurity of faith.

 As the spiritual mother of the world, our Blessed Lady stood morally courageous in the culmination of her sorrow by having to face the terrible agony of gazing upon her beloved Son from beneath the Cross and losing him, all because of her great love for humanity which had been ravaged by sin, and insofar that she wished to align her will with God’s desire that “everyone be saved and come to the knowledge of the truth” (1 Tim 2:1-4).
-As the mother of all people, and in the figure of Mother Zion, Mary acted as any mother normally would by interceding for her children in solicitation of their needs.
-And because she acted in charity and grace in observance of the Divine will, God honoured His handmaid’s sacrifice and blessed it as he had Abraham’s offering of Isaac.
+As the mother of all people, and in the figure of Mother Zion, Mary acted as any mother normally would by interceding for her children in the solicitation of their needs.
+And because she acted in charity and grace in observance of the Divine will, God honored His handmaid’s sacrifice and blessed it as he had Abraham’s offering of Isaac.

 Your sun will never set again,